BCDA-APS/use_bluesky/templates/README.md

     cd ~/bin
     ln -s /home/beams1/JEMIAN/.ipython/profile_bluesky/startup/blueskyStarter.sh ./blueskyWNI.sh

+NOTE:  If you are not at the Advanced Photon Source, you will need to change the `CONDA_ACTIVATE` variable in `startup/blueskyStarter.sh` to fit your system.

 ## independent package installed into python environment

 From experience, we've learned that configuration of a scientific instrument